 You should receive your replacement license plate in the mail.

 NOTE: If you suspect or have evidence that your license plates were stolen, you should file a police report with your local law enforcement agency in addition to requesting replacements with the Arizona Motor Vehicle Division (MVD).

-To obtain a duplicate vehicle registration or license plate tab in person, you can visit your local Arizona MVD office.
 You'll need provide the AZ MVD with a photo ID.